napasornc/c0dew0rd/week 5/readme.md

 # Week 5 _ Screening :star_struck:

-We finally screen our rough cut, getting a chance to recieve feedback
+We finally screen our rough cut, getting a chance to recieve feedback.

 ## Show time

-We finally screen our
+Due to the style of shooting that we were going for, I got to see our full video for the first time.

 ![](https://j.gifs.com/vl1lAL.gif)